kernelci/kernelci-core/doc/schema-boot.rst

                 "description": "The job associated with this object" },
             "job_id": {
+                "type": "object",
+                "description": "The ID of the associated job", "properties": {
+                    "$oid": {
                         "type": "string",
-                "description": "The ID of the associated job" },
+                        "description": "The actual ID value"
+                    }
+                }
+            },
             "kernel": {
                 "type": "string",